 Nowadays, cloud computing is an emerging technology that greatly shapes our lives.
 With the large pools of computing and storage resources provided by cloud providers, many companies can rent these resources and run their jobs on virtual machines (VMs), saving the investment in upfront infrastructures.
-In particular, the technique of VM migration [1, 2] enables us to move a VM from one physical host to another.
-This spatial flexibility is effective in server consolidation, power consumption saving, and so forth.
+In particular, the technique of VM migration [1,2] enables us to move a VM from one physical host to another.
+This spatial flexibility is effective in server consolidation, power consumption saving and so forth.

 Obviously, VMs are different among their resource demands and their running jobs.
-Due to this heterogeneity, different VMs running on the same PM could have different job completion times.
-Moreover, in most circumstances, the host PMs are also heterogeneous, such as different CPU architectures, different OS, differing amounts of memory, storage, etc. Hence, the same VM placed on different PMs would have different completion times, and our objective is to minimize the total job completion time of the input VM requests through a reasonable VM placement schedule.
-This problem is NPhard, since it can be reduced to a knapsack problem.
+Due to this heterogeneity, different VMs running on the same physical machine (PM) could have different job completion times.
+Moreover, in most circumstances, the host PMs are also heterogeneous, such as different CPU architectures, different OS, differing amounts of memory, storage and so on.
+Hence, the same VM placed on different PMs would have different completion times, and our objective is to minimise the total job completion time of the input VM requests through a reasonable VM placement schedule.
+This problem is NP-hard, since it can be reduced to a knapsack problem.

 VM migration is an efficient tool for resource provisioning, by dynamically rearranging the previous placement.
-For instance, when all PMs are heavily loaded without enough capacity to place the new VM, through migrating one running VM to another host, we could save space to accept the incoming VM.
-In this paper, we consider both off-line and online VM placement problems with the objective of minimizing the total job completion time.
+For instance, when all PMs do not have enough capacities for the new VM, through migrating one running VM to another host, we could save space to accept the incoming VM.
+In this paper, we consider both off-line and on-line VM placement problems with the objective of minimising the total job completion time.